First Week Overview for Fall 2014 Incoming Students

 First Week Check-in

 Incoming students are expected to check in on Monday morning, August 18, 2014, between 8:00 a.m. and 10:00 a.m.
-Please enter the law school through the north doors; the check-in process begins outside Robinson Courtroom.
+Please enter the law school through the north doors; the check-in process begins in Robinson Courtroom.

 - You will receive your First Week materials